input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 ## Error Handling

-* Invalid signature or non-canonical CBOR: drop.
+* Invalid signature or CBOR not using deterministic encoding: drop.

 * Oversized message: drop.
-* Fetch/pin failure: do not insert into SMT; release partial pins from the announcement; retain a pending queue and retry within the configured pinning window/policy.
+* Fetch/pin failure: do not insert into SMT; release partial pins from the announcement;
+  retain a pending queue and retry within the configured pinning window/policy.

 ## Security Considerations (PoC)

 * Honest participants assumed; messages are public and unauthenticated beyond per-peer signatures, except `.prf` proof content which is encrypted end-to-end using HPKE as specified.

 * Implementations SHOULD rate-limit `.syn` and `.dif` per peer and bound pin concurrency to avoid resource exhaustion.